vuquangkhtn/ai-code-review-assistant/README.md

 - Select "Local Changes" type
 - Review uncommitted modifications
 - Get instant feedback on your current work

+### File Management & Cleanup

+#### Smart Cleanup Behavior
+The extension automatically manages temporary files in the `.ai-code-review` directory:

+- **Selective Cleanup**: When generating new review files, only cleans specific folders (`prompts/`, `changes/`, `results/`) to make room for new content
+- **Complete Cleanup**: When the extension is deactivated, the entire `.ai-code-review` directory is removed to keep your workspace clean
+- **Preservation**: Files in other subdirectories are preserved during selective cleanup operations

+#### Manual Cleanup
+You can manually clean up review files by:
+1. Restarting the extension (triggers selective cleanup)
+2. Disabling and re-enabling the extension (triggers complete cleanup)
+3. Deleting the `.ai-code-review` folder manually

 ### Review History Management